-One advantage of plastic electrical boxes over metal boxes is that they have their own built-in clamps for the electrical cables.
-Metal boxes, by contrast, require additional clamps (though a few do have built-in clamps).
-Metal electrical boxes do have a much more secure hold, but for most purposes, plastic boxes work fine.
-How do you secure NM or Romex brand electrical cable wire inside of the plastic electrical box?
+Metal electrical boxes can have a much more secure hold than plastic, but for most purposes, plastic boxes work fine.
+So how do you secure NM or Romex brand electrical cable wire inside of the plastic electrical box?

 Basics of Plastic Electrical Box Holders

 Securing electric cable in the box is good practice and it makes for a safer installation.
 However, you do not need to secure the NM or Romex wire inside the plastic box.
-The idea is that you staple on a solid surface (the stud) 8 inches or nearer to the outside of the box.
+Code states that you must staple on a solid surface (the stud) 8 inches or nearer to the outside of the box.
 The staple provides a secure hold because it is separate from the box itself.

 But the electrical box does have flaps or doors that you break open on one end to allow the wire to pass through.
 You can break out one side of these flaps (instead of punching them all the way out), creating a kind of door that will act as a clamp to hold the wire inside the box.